conmaol/maglocunus/AI/LLMs/tokenisation.md

 - Spaces are token separators.
 - Punctuation characters are tokens.

-When fed the input string above, a word tokeniser would produce token identifiers corresponding to the following tokens:
+When fed the input string `Have the bards who preceded me left any theme unsung?`, a word tokeniser would produce token identifiers corresponding to the following tokens:
 ```
 Have
 the